caleb531/automata/MIGRATION.md

 ## Backwards-incompatible changes from v5 to v4

+Python 3.5 support has been dropped, since it has been end-of-life since September 2020.
+Please upgrade to Python 3.6 or later to use Automata v5.

 To support the new graph visualization capabilities, `pydot` has been added as a project dependency.
 The `pydot` package will be installed when you run `pip install automata-lib`.